danwagnerco/mob_rotation/dans_wc2_notes.md

 ## Cool notes from Day 3:

 Want to see the tmux options you have implemented? `$ tmux show-options -g status-bg`

+When you are stuck writing tests for a "legacy" codebase, start like this:

+1. Write the steps as comments, in plain English
+2. Refactor / rewrite comments as necessary
+3. Convert comments to code
+4. Delete comments